-Throughout life, Sarah Rakes has been influenced by living in rural settings.
+Throughout her life, Sarah Rakes has been influenced by living in rural settings.
 Born in 1955 in a small Arkansas town in the Ozark Mountains, her first “brush with art” at the age of nine, was a visit to a traveling Museum sent to underprivileged areas by the Rockefeller Foundation.
 She never forgot what she saw there and began her own creative trials with making art as a result.
 She filled the walls of her room at home with imaginative drawings and made sculptural objects from found materials.
 Creating art became her escape from an adverse home life and a struggle to learn in school.

 In 1976, after a series of odd jobs, she purchased an old car and left Arkansas to go to New York where she heard there were a lot of artists.
 She traveled from the hills of north Arkansas through the hills of north Mississippi and Alabama and into the hills of north Georgia where her car broke down.
 She felt lucky to find work there as a waitress.
 Within a few weeks she met Mike, a carpenter.
 They married a year later.